By : Neill Malcolm Harris

 Over the course of 2016, vinyl sales in the UK increased by 53 percent to more than 3.2 million units - the highest number of records sold since 1991, according to the British Phonographic Industry.
 Demand for vinyl has now been rising for nine years running, driven by factors such as expanding retail floor space, events like Record Store Day and a new, younger audience.

-At the same time, consumers have embraced the newest ways of consuming music, with some 45 billion audio streams served in the UK last year by providers including Spotify, Apple, Deezer and Tidal.
+At the same time, consumers have embraced the newest ways of consuming music, with some 45 billion audio streams served in the UK last year by providers including Spotify, Apple, Deezer

-What this shows is that people value choice and diversity in the various products, services and experiences that play a role in their day-to-day lives.
+What this shows is that people value choice and diversity in the various products, services

 As far as the ongoing popularity of vinyl is concerned, aficionados will tell you that records provide a certain level of audio quality that digital music can't match.
 But going further than this, it seems there is great significance in the physicality of a record - its aesthetic appeal, the sleeve design, how it feels, even the smell.
 All of these things are part of the experience of not just owning a piece of music, but being able to hold it in your hand.

-So what does this have to do with cash?
+So what does this have to do with

 Just as there is a certain unique appeal in purchasing and owning a vinyl record, cash offers something that electronic payment methods can't emulate: physicality.